sgoldenlab/Trimmer/docs/source/index.rst

-Welcome to the Basic Trimmer's
+Welcome to the Basic Trimmer
 ===================================

 The **Basic Trimmer** is a tool to aid the use of Simple Behavioral Analysis (SimBA) through data preparation.